 The first is topically relevant content.
 It is the kind of content focused around a particular keyword or phrase, or set of keywords and phrases, that people actively search for.

 So, if you imagine somebody going to Google and typing in “How do I start a blog,” that would be an example of a question for which you might want to create topically relevant content.

-You can think of the second bucket as contextually relevant content.
+The second bucket is contextually relevant content.

 It is the kind of content that’s not focused on particular keywords or phrases people are searching for but around fit into the specific context in which your audience consumes information.

-So, for example, if most of the people who read your blog do so through an RSS reader like Feedly, then contextually relevant content might be things like how-to articles or listicles or anything else that’s easily consumable in that format without having to click through to your website.
+So, for example, if most of the people who read your blog do so through an RSS reader like Feedly, then contextually relevant content might be how-to articles or listicles or anything else that’s easily consumable in that format without having to click through to your website.

 If, on the other hand, most people who read your blog visit your website directly, then contextually relevant content might be in-depth case studies or something else that would be more engaging.